mieweb/docs/content/functions/system-configuration/managing-departments.md

 ![](../managing-departments.assets/66738cca6471141b987bc65719fcec4a.png)

 **NAME**: Type is the full name of the department you wish to add.
 **VIEWABLE DEPARTMENTS**: Then you must check any *Viewable Departments* that you want this department to be able to view.
-Make sure it's own department is check-marked.
+Make sure its own department is check-marked.
 Once the department is checked, the users in that department will be able to view anything that those other users in that department(s) are allowed to view.
 You can check-mark *all* of the departments by clicking the **Check All Dept** button.
 These viewable departments are primarily if a user is set to a security permission to view restricted departments only.
 For example, suppose I am an administrator (as my primary department) and my viewable departments are physicians and nurses, but not pharmacists.
 Then I cannot see anyone whose primary department is "pharmacists".
 If the physicians department can view nurses, pharmacists and administrators, then a person whose primary department is "physicians" can view any pharmacist.
 If, as a primary administrator, I am also in the physicians department, I still cannot view anyone in the pharmacy department.
 If a dept is marked viewable, the user can see the other users within that department. *Currently this is for NoMoreClipboard use only, however any |system| user may be set to be restricted to view specific department(s) only.*

 ![](../managing-departments.assets/9be03d2da065c85834d0131bc88a476f.png)